kubermatic/docs/content/kubeone/master/getting_started/aws/_index.en.md

 The Terraform scripts for AWS are located in the [`./examples/terraform/aws`](https://github.com/kubermatic/kubeone/tree/master/examples/terraform/aws) directory.

+{{% notice note %}}
-**Note:** KubeOne comes with Terraform integration that is capable of reading information about the infrastructure from Terraform output.
-If you decide not to use our Terraform scripts but want to use Terraform integration, make sure variable names in the output match variable names used by KubeOne.
+KubeOne comes with the Terraform integration that can source information about the infrastructure directly from the Terraform output.
+If you decide not to use our Terraform scripts, but you still want to use the Terraform integration, you must ensure that your [Terraform output (`output.tf`)](https://github.com/kubermatic/kubeone/blob/master/examples/terraform/aws/output.tf) is using the same format as ours.
 Alternatively, if you decide not to use Terraform, you can provide needed information about the infrastructure manually in the KubeOne configuration file.
+{{% /notice %}}

 First, we need to switch to the directory with Terraform scripts: